-We have an effective shelf registration statement filed with the Securities and Exchange Commission in October 2021, registering \$750 million of equity securities, of which \$300 million was reserved for sales under our at-the-market equity offering program that became effective November 2021.
-In the three months ended March 31, 2024, we issued 546,174 shares of common stock under our at-the-market equity offering program for proceeds of \$19.7 million, net of commissions and other issuance costs totaling \$0.4 million.
-At March 31, 2024, \$728.1 million remained available for issuance under the shelf registration statement, of which \$278.1 million was reserved for sales under our at-the-market equity offering program.
+We have an effective shelf registration statement filed with the Securities and Exchange Commission in September 2024, registering \$750 million of equity securities, of which \$300 million was reserved for sales under our at-the-market equity offering program that we entered into in November 2024.
+In the three months ended December 31, 2024, we did not issue any shares of common stock under our at-the-market equity offering program.
+At December 31, 2024, the full \$750 million remained available for issuance under the shelf registration statement, with \$300 million reserved for sales under our at-the-market equity offering program.